 Having 3D product visuals in different colors and fabrics helps Loaf create a delightful brick-and-mortar experience, despite the limited footprint where they showcase a smaller selection of products.

 “Loaf’s mission is to make the customers’ experience amazing.
-We treat our customers just how we want to be treated.” — Louis Adamou, E-commerce and Technology Strategist at Loaf
+We treat our customers just how we want to be treated.” - Louis Adamou, Technology Director, Loaf

 7. Feather — Furniture rentals

 We live in a subscription economy.
 From streaming subscriptions to meal boxes, glasses, and clothes, the number of customers who appreciate flexibility over ownership is on the rise.